shekinahmanyi/VesterAI-Onboarding-Form/README.md

 The styling used for this Project is [TailwindCSS](https://tailwindcss.com/docs/installation)

 Before you get started with the project, ensure you have node installed on your Machine!
-Download the node modules after you cloning the project by using the command [npm Install]
+Download the node modules after you cloning the project by using the command `npm install`
 ## Available Scripts

 In the project directory, you can run: